-In November 2002, Seacology began support for a langur-guarding program, instituted by the Zoological Society for the Conservation of Species and Populations (ZGAP).
-The program puts local residents in charge of guarding particular subpopulations against illegal poaching.
+In 2002, Seacology began support for a langur-guarding program, instituted by the Zoological Society for the Conservation of Species and Populations.
+The program puts local residents in charge of guarding langurs from poachers.

-Since Seacology started funding the program, there has been a 20 percent increase in the Cat Ba Langur population, which is very significant because there was a substantial decrease in the population for each of the preceding 20 years.
-Seacology is providing a fast boat to enhance the guardians’ ability to protect the langurs.Full or partial funding for this project provided by
+Since Seacology started funding the program, there has been a 20 percent increase in the Cat Ba langur population.
+This is very significant because there was a substantial decrease in the population for each of the preceding 20 years.
+Seacology is providing a fast boat to help the guardians protect the langurs from illegal hunting.